Extras for Colin McCormick's Homepages.

 After 10 months my original battery quit, giving a running time of around 15 minutes and no warning before the laptop would shut off.
 Since then I've had at least two other people telling me of the same problem.
 If you have one of these laptops which is coming up for a year old, is your battery still in working order?
 Please let me know, because if we find they have a stock fault, we may be able to negotiate an extension to the guarantee of replacement batteries.
 Staples replaced mine under guarantee.
 Then the long life battery I bought from Hungary quit too, which will hopefully be sorted soon.
 So, these batteries do not seem to be the best!

-I've been asked about 12V car adaptors for this laptop.
+POWER: I've been asked about 12V car adaptors for this laptop.
 Universal ones are easy enough to get, though you need to obtain one which has 19V as an option, which a few don't.
 The mains supply is rated as 2.64A at 19V, so ideally a 12V adaptor should be capable of at least 2.64A output current.
 I picked up a Proton SPN-145CA adaptor from eBay, for practically nothing, which has a 19V 2.4A rating.
 This has the correct connector fitted for the laptop and works fine, although spookily it does inject some computer hash noise into my car's bass canon!
 Two people have complained of mild electric shocks when using the machine on mains.
 This sounds wrong to me, investigations are in progress.

 If there are any complaints, it might be that the keyboard and touchpad layout is such that it is very easy to touch the pad whilst typing, and then suddenly find the text is not being typed in at the wrong part of the document.
 If you go to the Windows Control Panel, select Mouse, then the tab Tapping, you will find a tickbox called "Tap off when typing", and a delay option for how long after typing the touchpad tap is allowed.
 Select this option, and you will find the computer much easier to use.

 The supplied StarOffice went straight in the bin, and the 5V adaptor supplied for the DVD/CD-RW combo drive is of no real use since it can take its power from the computer via USB.
 The Tab key is a bit small and the number 1 key is a bit large.
 It's not surprising with such a compact computer, that the keyboard feels a bit flimsy, but it's the price you pay for the ultimate in portability.
 Not much to criticise really.
-A few people have picked up end of line examples of this laptop for prices significantly less than the £599 it was sold for.

 Oddly, no laptops appear on the Stables web site.